htasnim/decisionTree/README.md

-# ID3 Decision Tree
+# Machine Learning project 1: ID3 Decision Tree

-Machine Learning project 1

 File description:
 The files and folder(s) in this directory are: